The Clear Edge

 At $82K/month with 50% energy efficiency:

 We didn’t fix her burnout with meditation or a vacation.
-We fixed it with energy architecture, which involves eliminating drains and installing fuel sources.
+We fixed it by redesigning her energy architecture—eliminating drains and installing fuel sources.

-This is the pattern across 83 founders I’ve worked with at $70K-$100K: they optimize time but not energy.
-They free up hours through delegation, then fill those hours with more energy-draining work.
+This is the pattern across 83 founders I’ve worked with at $70K–$100K: they optimize time, not energy.
+They free up hours through delegation, then refill those hours with more energy-draining work.

 Pattern 1: Meeting density without recovery

 One consultant at $88,000/month had 18 meetings weekly, every 60 minutes, back-to-back.
-Proud of efficiency—"I consolidated everything to 3 days so I have 2 days for deep work.”
+He was proud of the efficiency—“I consolidated everything to 3 days so I have 2 days for deep work.”

 But the 3 meeting days destroyed him.
-By the end of day 1, he was depleted.
-Days 2-3 were mechanical performance.
-The 2 “deep work” days were recovery time, not productive time.
+By the end of day 1 he was depleted, days 2–3 were mechanical performance, and the 2 “deep work” days became recovery time, not productive time.

 I measured his output quality: